fossabot/GiG.Core/docs/GiG.Core.TokenManager.md

 ```

 It is also possible to create the [TokenManager](../src/GiG.Core.TokenManager/Implementation/TokenManager.cs) using the factory pattern through the [TokenManagerFactory](../src/GiG.Core.TokenManager/Implementation/TokenManagerFactory.cs).
-This functionality requires no configuration and be added through the following code in the `Startup.cs`.
+This functionality requires no configuration and is enabled by adding the following code to the `Startup.cs`.

 ```csharp
 public void ConfigureServices(IServiceCollection services)